shayanea/borzolini/public/images/README.md

 ## Borzolini Hero Image

-Please save the British Shorthair cat image with sunglasses as:
+Please save the pet image with sunglasses as:
 `borzolini-hero.webp`

 This image will be used as the background in both the Hero and Borzolini sections of the landing page.